it4u-fun/ContractTracker/CHAT_LEARN.md

 - Keep data sanitized and validated across layers (see `app/utils/sanitization.py` and validation services).
 - Prefer Docker workflows for parity; use Compose profiles for nginx.
 - Submit changes with clear descriptions and keep API/README updated.
+- You rebuild container, run the new code, and then Test your changes have been successful.
+Look for any issues that may have introduced bugs.
+If found, fix them.
+Keep the Application in running, working order.

 For deeper docs, read: `README.md`, `API.md`, `Project.md`, `CONTRIBUTING.md`, and `CHANGELOG.md`.